 Welcome to my webpage!
-In addition to coordinating the School Psychology Graduate Program at EIU (Interim Coordinator is Dr. Gary Canivez email@example.com for fall 2022 semester), I have established an academic research program focusing on teacher training and classroom management.
+In addition to coordinating the School Psychology Graduate Program at EIU (Interim Coordinator is Dr. Gary Canivez email@example.com for fall 2022 semester; click here for more information about the SP program), I have established an academic research program focusing on teacher training and classroom management.
 My love of research began as an undergraduate student in the Parent-Child Interaction Therapy (PCIT) Clinic at Central Michigan University.
 I blended my interest in parent training and school psychology by completing my dissertation examining the effects of Teacher-Child Interaction Training (TCIT) on behaviorally at-risk preschool children.
 I've also completed pre and post-doctoral training in behavioral pediatrics at the University of Nebraska Medical Center, Munroe-Meyer Institute (MMI).

 PSY 3515 Child Psychology

 PSY 6890 Advanced Practicum in School Psychology - Assessment & Intervention

 PSY 5023 Preschool Assessment for Prevention & Intervention

 PSY 5550 Neurodevelopmental & Related Disabilities in School Psychology